Prithwish-18/Financial_chatbot/README.md

-<h1>Financial Chatbot Powered by Gemini API for Stock and Other Investing Assistance</h1>
+<h1>GenAI-Powered Financial Assistant for Better Investing Decisions</h1>

 <p>This intelligent financial assistant is designed to provide seamless stock market insights and investing guidance.
 Leveraging advanced AI and real-time financial data, it offers a comprehensive toolset for traders, investors, and finance enthusiasts.
 Subsequently, it is also very useful for beginner investors.</p>
 </hr>